dmcardle/nmcardle.com/public/resume.md

 State University of New York at Buffalo | Buffalo, NY | 2015

-* Published research on adding real-time capabilities to a functional programming language.
+* Contributed to published research on adding real-time capabilities to Standard ML, a functional programming language.

 ### Bachelor of Arts | Computer Science